 Often times, underwater is where the best treasures are found – just ask any pirate!
-Thousands of people lose items in bodies of water every day Because those areas are not as hunted as places on dry land, your chances of finding valuables is far greater when you hunt in the water.
-If you haven’t tried underwater metal detecting yet, you should.
+Thousands of people lose items in bodies of water every day Because those areas are not as hunted as places on dry land, your chances of finding valuables are far greater when you hunt in the water.
+If you haven’t tried using an underwater metal detector yet, you should.
 Here are some tips to help you get started.

 Choose the Right Metal Detector

-This decision should be based on the type of water that you want to search – freshwater or salt water.
+This decision should be based on the type of water that you want to search – freshwater or saltwater.

 If you are going to hunt freshwater lakes, rivers, or other bodies of water, you should use a very low frequency (VLF) machine such as the Minelab Excalibur II metal detector.
 It has great sensitivity and will detect even small or thin targets like bracelets and rings.

-For salt water, you will want to use a pulse induction (PI) detector.
+For saltwater, you will want to use a pulse induction (PI) detector.
 They are not as affected by wet sand and ground mineralization.
 However, they are not as sensitive as VLF detectors so you may find yourself spending more time searching.
 Check out the Nokta Makro Pulsedive, which many consider one of the best underwater PI detectors on the market today.

 Choose the Right Accessories